Djokovic–Nadal rivalry: Analysis

-The rivalry has seen dominance shift back and forth, with Nadal winning sixteen of their first twenty-three matches, followed by Djokovic beating Nadal seven times in a row, then Nadal winning six of seven, and Djokovic winning fifteen of the last twenty-two.
+The rivalry has seen dominance shift back and forth, with Nadal winning sixteen of their first twenty-three matches, followed by Djokovic beating Nadal seven times in a row, then Nadal winning six of seven, and Djokovic winning sixteen of the last twenty-three.
+The rivalry has also seen surface dominance from both players, with Nadal winning his first 9 clay court matches against Djokovic and Djokovic winning his last 9 hard court matches against Nadal without losing a set in any of them.

 Many pundits have claimed this to be the greatest rivalry of the Open Era, given the number of records it has produced, the quality of their matches, it having the most encounters in the Open Era, and the number of classic matches it has produced that are unrivaled by any other.
 In 2009, it was rated the third best rivalry of the last decade, even though it only began in 2006.

+Many of their matches on clay have been listed by Tennis.com as those which made Nadal the "King of Clay", such as the 2009 Madrid Open semifinal, the 2012 French Open final, the 2013 French Open semifinal, and the 2022 French Open quarterfinal.

 Grand Slam tournament

-Nadal and Djokovic have each won 22 Grand Slam tournament titles.
-Both Nadal and Djokovic completed multiple Career Grand Slams—Nadal in 2010/2022 and Djokovic in 2016/2021.
+Djokovic has an all-time record of 24 Grand Slam tournament titles while Nadal has 22.
+Both Nadal and Djokovic completed multiple Career Grand Slams—Nadal in 2010/2022 and Djokovic in 2016/2021/2023.
 Both have achieved a Surface Slam by winning major titles across three different surfaces in the same year—Nadal in 2010 and Djokovic in 2021.
 In 2015–16 Djokovic managed to be the reigning champion of all four Grand Slam tournaments at once becoming the only player in history to have done so across three different surfaces.
-Djokovic's Grand Slam tournament titles include 13 on hard courts, 7 on grass, and 2 on clay, while Nadal's Grand Slam tournament titles include 14 on clay, 6 on hard courts, and 2 on grass.
+Djokovic's Grand Slam tournament titles include 14 on hard courts, 7 on grass, and 3 on clay, while Nadal's Grand Slam tournament titles include 14 on clay, 6 on hard courts, and 2 on grass.